Chapter 4: Construction Details, Section 41: Existing Concrete Pavement

 - Verify transverse joints are sealed with caulking filler material meeting specifications.

-- To ensure proper performance of the dowel bars, pay particular attention to the foam core insert, which, when properly installed, helps isolate adjacent slabs.
+- To assure proper performance of the dowel bars, pay particular attention to the foam core insert, which, when properly installed, helps isolate adjacent slabs.
 Leakage or displacement of the foam core insert during placement of polyester concrete may damage concrete pavement and shorten design life.
 Likewise, dowel bar support chairs must securely hold dowel bars during placement and consolidation of polyester concrete or future problems may arise.

 - Verify that the polyester concrete is cured under the manufacturer’s instructions.